tymyrddin/blue-devsecops/source/docs/notes/vms.md

 # Securing virtual machines

-Each cloud provider has its own implementation of VMs (or virtual servers), and the basic idea is the same:
+Each cloud provider has its own implementation of VMs (or virtual servers).
+The basic idea remains the same:

 1. Select a machine type (or size).
 2. Select a preinstalled image of an operating system.